ScottLogic/blog/_posts/2024-09-17-terraform-vs-cdk.md

 As there’s no need to learn an entire language before you can start to write up resources, this results in a quicker initial learning curve.
 I noticed this on my upskilling project.
 Devs who had never touched aws or Terraform picked up on CDK quicker than people tend to do with Terraform.
 In part because there were fewer barriers with language, layout and syntax.

 Another property speeding up the learning curve is that CDK can ‘fill in the gaps’ of cloud computing.
-A great example is the automatic creation of subnets (public and private), NAT gateways, an Internet Gateway, route tables and ready-configured security groups AS WELL AS the creation of our EC2 instance, AMI and VPC, all done within the creation of a single instance.
+A great example is the automatic creation of subnets (public and private), NAT gateways, an Internet Gateway, route tables and ready-configured security groups AS WELL AS the creation of our EC2 instance, AMI and VPC, all done within the creation of a single instance, as shown below:

-<pre><code>
-new ec2.Instance(this, "instance", {
+<pre><code>new ec2.Instance(this, "instance", {
   vpc: new Vpc(this, id),
   instanceType: ec2.InstanceType.of(
     ec2.InstanceClass.T2,